geneleaf/docs.geneleaf/Glossary.rst

     genetic anticipation
         A phenomenon in which the signs and symptoms of some genetic conditions tend to become more severe and/or appear at an earlier age as the disorder is passed from one generation to the next.
 Huntington disease is an example of a genetic disorder in which the biological mechanism for this phenomenon has been well documented.
 In other cases, it may be due to factors such as increased surveillance or other nongenetic causes.

-    genetic counseling
-        A communication process that seeks to assist affected or at-risk individuals and families in understanding the natural history, disease risks, and mode of transmission of a genetic disorder; to facilitate informed consent for genetic testing when appropriate; to discuss options for risk management and family planning; and to provide for or refer individuals for psychosocial support as needed.

     genetic heterogeneity
         The production of the same or similar phenotypes (observed biochemical, physiological, and morphological characteristics of a person determined by his/her genotype) by different genetic mechanisms.
 There are two types: (1) allelic heterogeneity – when different alleles at a locus can produce variable expression of a condition; and (2) locus heterogeneity – the term used to describe disease in which mutations at different loci can produce the same disease phenotype.